pynetscript/reality/README.md

 cisco_ios,r2.a-corp.com
 ```

-Copy paste everything from the csv file to [Mr. Data Converter](https://shancarter.github.io/mr-data-converter/#).
+- Copy paste everything from the csv file to [Mr. Data Converter](https://shancarter.github.io/mr-data-converter/#).
-From the bottom, choose **Output as JSON - Properties**.
+- From the bottom, choose **Output as JSON - Properties**.
-From the left, choose **Delimiter Comma** and **Decimal Sign Commad**.
+- From the left, choose **Delimiter Comma** and **Decimal Sign Commad**.
-This is what you should get from the example above.
+- This is what you should get from the example above.

 ```
 [{"device_type":"cisco_ios","ip":"r1.a-corp.com"},
 {"device_type":"cisco_ios","ip":"r2.a-corp.com"}]
 ```

-Then i copy/pasted the output into router/7200.json which is going to be used on our main script.
+- Finally i copy/pasted the output into router/7200.json which is going to be used by cmdrunner.py as the <2nd_argument>.

 # 3rd argument (.txt)